 Basement built, tanked and ready for the next stage- the garage floor.”

 Structural engineer Antony suggested we used floor planks to span the garage floors, which we were hesitant about.
 However, Matthew at Floorspan was there to guide us through, and he had the answers to anything we needed to know.

 We fitted the planks ourselves, and they went in with no bother.
 Super pleased with them, so if we can use them more, we most definitely will.”

 Sharon’s description of the project describes our challenge perfectly.
 We needed to create a design that could satisfy building requirements whilst remaining simple to install.
 Generally, this would be a straight-forward process as we would suggest using beam and block for a ground floor.
 However, as per the architect’s brief, this was a garage floor, spanning a basement cavity.
 With this in mind, hollowcore planks were a much more suitable solution.

 The design was further complicated by the presence of a staircase with a curved entrance.
 This meant that this area required additional load bearing capability.
 Our solution was to design and manufacture a floor from hollowcore plank by cutting the plank diagonally.
 This avoided the need for a steel lintel around the stair area and increased the load bearing ability of the floor.

-As already described, the floor was installed without issue and the project is still moving forward positively.
-Helped on by their knowledge of ICF and the provision and design of the hollowcore floor spanning the cavity.
-We wish Ian and Sharon all the best with the project and hope to work with them in the future.
-Please get in contact with us if you would like to know how hollowcore plank or beam and block floors can fit in to your self-build.
+As already described, Ian and Sharon installed the floor without issue, and the project continues to move forward.
+Their knowledge of ICF and the provision and design of the hollowcore floor spanning the cavity certainly helped the process.
+We wish them all the best with the project and hope to work with them again in the future.

 Energy?
 Efficiency?
 Easy. we go the extra mile to provide value.